 Traders rely heavily on studying charts for clues of what price might be doing next in an attempt to gain an edge.
 Various types of trading charts provide us with a visual representation of price movement over time and traders can perform their analysis using their favorite time frames to suit their trading style e.g. larger time frames tend to suit traders that attempt to hold positions for an extended period of time and smaller time frames to day trade or even scalp with.

-Using multiple time frames, combined into one strategy, is a great way to achieve things
+Using multiple time frames, combined into one strategy, is a great way to answer questions like:

 1. What is the dominating trend?

 2. What is the intermediate trend?

 Think of a time frame as a different lens or window that a trader can look at to get a different perspective of price action.
 The purpose of this article is to show you how you can incorporate multiple time frames to form the foundation of your strategy which can then be used to suit your own trading style.

 Using 3 Time Frames